 The School promotes effective confidentiality and security practice to its staff through policies, procedures and training.

 The School will establish and maintain incident reporting procedures and will monitor and investigate all reported instances of actual or potential breaches of confidentiality and security.

 Information Quality Assurance

-The School will provide advice and policies on the effective management of research data.
+The Clinical School, the University Information Compliance Office and the Research Integrity Office will provide advice and policies on the effective management of research data.

 Chief Investigators and local Principal Investigators are expected to take ownership of, and seek to improve, the quality of information within their teams.

 Wherever possible, information quality should be assured at the point of collection.

 Data standards will be set through clear and consistent definition of data items, in accordance with national standards.

 The School will promote information quality and effective records management through policies, procedures/user manuals and training.